saschakiefer/PyPortal/CheatSheet.md

 screen /dev/tty.usbmodem<number> 115200
 ```

+To get out of screen press `Ctrl-a` + `Ctrl-d`

+_Note: In case screen can't connect to PTY, check the running processes if there is still one running, which wasn't quit properly._

 ## Minmial Modules

 Use the `requirements_min.txt` file as a basis for new Projects.
 These are the ones, that usually are needed.
 Copy the file to your project directory and rename it to `requirements.txt`.
 You can use `circup` to install/remove packages. `circup freeze -r`creates/overrites the `requirements.txt`with the currently installed libraries on the device.